mihalispap/CIMMYTMetaSearch/README.md

 * edit a repository, edit the equivalent line in the file,
 * delete a repository, delete the line in the configuration file.

+The details concerning a repository, are harvested by the verb *Identify* of the OAI-PMH target, so any changes wanted in this should be made on the target's end.

 ### Configure Sets in Repositories

 By default the MetaSearch Module processes all the sets available in each repository.
 To exclude some can be done by adding the set id at *DBHandler.java:174* in the CIMMYTHarvester project.

+Similarly to the repositories, the details of each set are harvested from the OAI-PMH target, so again any change wanted should be done there.

 ### Configure New Input Formats